sjentsch/lsjDocs/Ch16/Ch16_Bayes_8.rst

 space to talking about why I think Bayesian methods are worth using (section :doc:`Ch16_Bayes_3`).
 Then I gave a practical example, a :doc:`Ch16_Bayes_5`.

-If you’re interested in learning more about the Bayesian approach, there are many good books you could look into. :ref:`John Kruschke’s (2015)
+If you are interested in learning more about the Bayesian approach, there are many good books you could look into. :ref:`John Kruschke’s (2015)
 <Kruschke_2015>` book *Doing Bayesian Data Analysis* is a pretty good place
 to start and is a nice mix of theory and practice.
-His approach is a little different to the “Bayes factor” approach that I’ve discussed here, so you won’t be covering the same ground.
-If you’re a cognitive psychologist, you might want to check out :ref:`Michael Lee and Eric-Jan Wagenmakers’ (2014)
+His approach is a little different to the “Bayes factor” approach that I have discussed here, so you will not be covering the same ground.
+If you are a cognitive psychologist, you might want to check out :ref:`Michael Lee and Eric-Jan Wagenmakers’ (2014)
 <Lee_2014>` book *Bayesian Cognitive Modeling*.
 I picked these two because I
-think they’re especially useful for people in my discipline, but there’s a lot of good books out there, so look around!
+think they are especially useful for people in my discipline, but there is a lot of good books out there, so look around!